Navigating Stigma with Presence

 Real People.
 Real Shifts.

-These stories are shared anonymously or with permission.
+You’ll find reflections from people who’ve shared their stories and reclaimed their identities.
+We share these words to honor their journey and hopefully invite you into yours.
+All reviews are shared anonymously or with permission.
 If you’d like to add your voice to this page, reach out—we’d be honored to hold your truth.

 Conversations with Courtney always leave me feeling validated, seen, and accepted, even though we’ve never even met in person.
 He makes you feel met where you are in every situation — every time.